 Education: MBA from Brenau University, B.S. in Industrial Engineering from Tennessee Technological University, Lean Enterprise training through the Lean Design Institute at UT Knoxville, Finance for Executives training through Kellogg Graduate School of Management.

-Katie Takacs oversees the marketing and outreach efforts of Industry Services within the Enterprise Innovation Institute and manages the marketing services program for GaMEP, which helps small and mid-size manufacturers with their strategic marketing efforts.
+Katie Takacs manages the marketing services program for GaMEP, which helps small and mid-size manufacturers with their strategic marketing efforts.
+In addition, she oversees the marketing and outreach efforts of the Industry Services programs within the Enterprise Innovation Institute.

 Expertise: Marketing, Project Management, Social Media, Business Development.

 Education: MBA from Nova Southeastern University, B.S. in Business Administration and Marketing from the University of Florida.